lfrati/onesearch.nvim/README.md

 Onesearch has only one main function `search()`, which dims the text on screen and starts an interactive string search.
 As you type the matches in the currently visible area are highlighted, if there is only a single match the color will change.

-Single matche           |  Multiple matches             | Hints :-------------------------:|:-------------------------:|:-------------------------:
+Single match           |  Multiple matches             | Hints :-------------------------:|:-------------------------:|:-------------------------:
 <img width="363" alt="single" src="https://user-images.githubusercontent.com/3115640/202805162-24a428d5-af68-43bc-8896-8d9a0da5c7f8.png"> | <img width="366" alt="multiple" src="https://user-images.githubusercontent.com/3115640/202805039-cf8839a2-572f-4760-a059-6c73a21f84f9.png"> |  <img width="365" alt="targets" src="https://user-images.githubusercontent.com/3115640/202805101-c22eac31-645e-4171-b3cc-f08343ed8806.png">

 Pressing `<Tab>` will loop through groups of matches (`<S-Tab>` will go back).
 Upon pressing `<CR>` the search ends and the jumping begins.
 The highlight changes to red, showing single char hints that can be used to jump to the matches.
 If there is only a single match visible it will jump immediately.

 While searching for a pattern, errors (i.e. chars that lead to no matches) are shown in red.
+Note: characters in the search patter are escaped so that every search is literal, no weird regex trickery, just good ol' strings of code.

 Multiple matches  + errors         |  Single match   + errors
 :-------------------------:|:-------------------------: